 Before submitting your trademark application, it is always helpful to get an estimate of potential risks during the registration process.
 First, you should have a basic understanding of how the respective IP Office will evaluate your registration since the rules differ between countries.
 Next, you should be aware of the similar trademarks already registered in your class/es, whose owners could potentially file an objection to your application.

 After you have your application drafted, the filing takes place.
-The trademark application can be filed either via a specific IP Office directly or via WIPO using the countries associated with the Madrid Protocol (Madrid System).
+The trademark application can be filed either via a specific IP Office directly or via WIPO in countries using the Madrid System.
 Once the trademark application is filed, it will go through an examination period (where IP Office evaluates the registration).
 After the application passes, it will be published for oppositions (where other already registered trademarks can file objections).